 The Internet provides resource listings and online support groups where you can seek information.
 Family Caregiver Alliance's online Family Care Navigator offers information on public resources for every state, including local Area Agencies on Aging.The national Eldercare Locator provides information on Area Agencies on Aging and other services.
 Even if your parent lives far away, you can find services to help.

-There may be chores that can be done by friends, family, neighbors or faith group members.
-Simple tasks include preparing meals, providing rides, helping with grocery shopping or laundry, providing reassuring phone calls or companionship for your relative.
+There may be chores that can be done by friends, family, neighbors, or faith group members.
+Simple tasks include preparing meals, providing rides, helping with grocery shopping or laundry, providing reassuring phone calls, and companionship for your relative.
 Local senior centers or colleges often have programs for community volunteers.
 Websites such as www.LotsaHelpingHands.com provide password-protected sites to help you schedule help and keep family and friends notified of your loved one's condition.